Record-setting number of women elected as governors in midterms - NewsBreak

 SUPPORT NEWS YOU TRUST.

-The post Record-setting number of women elected as governors in midterms appeared first on Alaska Beacon .
+The post Record-setting number of women elected as governors in midterms appeared first on Colorado Newsline .

-Note: Editor's note : This story was updated at 9:05 p.m., Nov.
-10, 2022, to include the results of the Oregon governor's race.
-An earlier version of this report misstated the history of female governors in Alabama.